 Quiet Diplomacy Amid Maritime Tensions

 While Malaysia has not formally shifted its stance on the South China Sea, its approach to the dispute has become increasingly nuanced.
 Kuala Lumpur continues to assert its territorial claims within its exclusive economic zone (EEZ), rejecting China’s expansive nine-dash line, which Beijing uses to justify its claims over most of the South China Sea.
-Despite these assertions, Malaysia has opted for a quieter diplomatic approach compared to other claimant states like Vietnam and the Philippines.
+Despite these assertions, the country has opted for a quieter diplomatic approach compared to other claimant states like Vietnam and the Philippines.

 This quiet diplomacy is evident in Malaysia’s handling of incidents involving Chinese vessels within its EEZ.
-Rather than confronting China head-on, Malaysia has chosen to downplay these incidents, prioritizing dialogue and negotiation over public confrontation.
+Rather than confronting China head-on, it has chosen to downplay these incidents, prioritizing dialogue and negotiation over public confrontation.
 This approach, while aimed at preserving peace and stability in the region, has led to perceptions that Malaysia is increasingly accommodating China’s interests.

 Foreign Minister Mohamad Hasan’s recent comments at the Asean Ministerial Meeting further fueled these perceptions.
 He reiterated Malaysia’s position that regional disputes, including those in the South China Sea, should be resolved through dialogue among the involved parties, without external interference.
 While this stance aligns with Asean’s broader principles, it also mirrors China’s long-standing position on the issue, raising questions about Malaysia’s alignment in the broader geopolitical context.